 "What if she switches bodies before we can stop her?"

 "You know the answer to that, Tara.
 She'll kill Amy as soon as she's got her body."
-Laurel's jaw set.
+Her mother's jaw set.
 "And if that happens, then we will kill her."

 "You're so sure we'll win?"
 Willow asked quietly.

-Laurel gave her a strange smile.
+Her mother gave Willow a strange smile.
 "Of course we will.
 We have you on our side."

 Spike had a twitchy feeling.
-Had been feeling strange all through a fairly uneventful patrol.
+He'd been feeling strange all through a fairly uneventful patrol.
 He looked around again.
 Nothing looked out of place but that didn't stop him from frowning.

 "What's up with you?"
 Faith looked into the woods he was inspecting.
 "Is something there?"